RedisGrafana/RedisGrafana/docs/intro.md

 - The [Quickstart](quickstart.md) is the recommended starting point.
 - The [Commands](redis-datasource/commands.md) reference all supported commands in Redis Data Source.
-- The [Custom Panels](redis-app/panels.md) page provides information about all custom panels included in Redis Application plug-in.
+- The [Overview](redis-app/overview.md) page provides information about Application pages, dashboard, and custom panels included in the Redis Application plug-in.
 - The **Development** section has more information about the nightly built [Docker Images](development/images.md) and developing plug-ins.
-- The **Projects** section has some interesting use cases for using Redis plug-in for Grafana.
+- The **Projects** section has some interesting use cases for using the Redis plug-in for Grafana.

 ## Grafana Repository